schell/mogwai/README.md

 # mogwai
+> minimalist, obvious, graphical web application interface

-`mogwai` is a minimalist, obvious, graphical web application interface written in Rust that runs in your browser.
+`mogwai` is a frontend DOM library for creating web applications.
+It is written in Rust and runs in your browser.
+It is an alternative to React, Backbone, Ember, Elm, Purescript, etc.

 ## goals